 What Is the Effect of Oven Cleaner on Countertops?

+Before anything else, letโs skip straight to the important answer about using oven cleaner on kitchen countertops: is it a good idea?
+Will it give you that โlike-newโ shine youโre hoping for?
 In reality, using oven cleaner to clean your kitchen countertops is going to do much more harm than good.
-There are a few effects you’ll notice if you start to use oven cleaner on your countertops.
+There are a few effects youโll notice if you start to use oven cleaner on your countertops.
 Remember, oven cleaner is strong enough that you could see some damage rather immediately.

 Why Does Oven Cleaner Damage Counters?